PD5DJ/MiniBook/README.md

 - **QSO Management**: Add, edit, and delete QSO records.
 - **Search Functionality**: Easily search for specific callsigns or other QSO details.
 - **File Handling**: Load and save logbook files in JSON format (.mbk MiniBook files).
-- **Station Setup**: Preset My Callsign, My Locator, and My Location for each QSO.
+- **Station Setup**: Preset My Callsign, My Operator, My Locator, and My Location, My POTA and My WWFF References for each QSO.
 - **QSO Viewing**: View, filter, and sort QSO records in a table format.
 - **Logging**: Automatically logs your station setup details with each QSO.
 - **Import / Export ADIF**: Use ADIF format for interoperability with other logging software and contest submissions.
 - **Rig CAT Support**: Supports Hamlib, allowing direct or remote connection to your radio.
 - **UDP QSO Log Support**: Receive QSO logs from other programs like WSJT-X.
 - **QRZ Lookup Support**: You can now Lookup Callsigns with a QRZ Lookup subscription
+- **QRZ Log upload Support**: You can now upload your logs woth a QRZ API Key
+- **Limited Rig control!**: Entering frequenct in KHz will set radio, also with modes: "USB,LSB,AM,FM,CW,RTTY"

 ## 3. User Interface Overview